SandroMachado/GoodToGo_Swift/README.md

 ## License

-WTFPL – Do What the F*** You Want to Public License - http://www.wtfpl.net/about/
+WTFPL – Do What...
+You Want to Public License - http://www.wtfpl.net/about/